rackupdev/rackup/README.md

 ## What does the platform do? ##
 TLDR: Rackup allows you to define and deploy backend APIs through config files.
-It's primarily intended for people that have at least some basic web development skills but who do not know how (or like) to deal with infastructure, databases, SQL queries, build/deployment pipelines, and all the typical application headaches such as authentication, authorization, security, scalability, robustness, versioning, backups, etc...
+It's primarily intended for people that have at least some basic web development skills but who do not know how (or like) to deal with infrastructure, databases, SQL queries, build/deployment pipelines, and all the typical application headaches such as authentication, authorization, security, scalability, robustness, versioning, backups, etc...

 ### Dogfooding ###